M-Huiskes/PyCCE-RC/README.md

 - Compatible with balanced and unbalanced panel data

 - Modular design:
-  - `py_cce.base`: core data structures and estimation logic
+  - `py_cce.base`: core data structures and base for estimation logic
-  - `py_cce.models`: individual estimator classes
+  - `py_cce.models`:  estimator classes
   - `py_cce.utils`: CSA computation, rank condition testing, and other utilities

-- Fully type-checked and linted
+⚠️ Note: Some numerical instabilities may occur during estimation, affecting both the estimator classes and the rank condition test.
+These issues are known and will be addressed in future versions.

 ## 🛠 Installation